TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-22-its-not-null-null-its-enum.md

  }
 ```

-Now we've removed the nullable parameter, mission complete!
+We've removed the nullable parameter - mission complete!
 All we need to do now is to fix dozens of new PHPStan errors.

 I realized that `?string` is a code smell for enum only in hindsight, but I started to be suspicious.